Art – What To See In Tuscany & Umbria

 Art In Tuscany

+Almost every town on the tourist trail in Tuscany has at least one artwork that’s worth viewing and Tuscany in a large region!
 Close to the Tuscany Umbria Border (where our villa rentals are located), the main Tuscan artworks are in Cortona, Arezzo, Sansepolcro and Monterchi.
 Siena is between an hour and two hours from most of our properties and Florence is generally around two hours in the car.
-Both these cities have too much art to see in a single visit but I’ll make some suggestions.
+Both these cities have too much art to see in a single visit but I’ve made some suggestions below.

 Highlight of this small museum is the altarpiece by Fra Angelico depicting the Annunciation, other works are by Luca Signorelli and Futurist, Gino Severini.